gumi/yacto/README.md

 - Migration to a horizontally partitioned database
 - Transaction across multiple databases (XA transaction)

-### Automatic generation of a migration file
+## Automatic generation of a migration file

 Yacto's migration is different from Ecto.
-Although Ecto defined the schema and migration separately, Yacto automatically outputs the migration file from the schema.
+Although Ecto defined the schema and migration separately, *Yacto automatically outputs the migration file from the schema*.

-Specifically, assuming that the schema is defined as follows,
+Specifically, when the schema is defined as follows,

 ```elixir
 defmodule MyApp.Player do